hotg-ai/rune/docs/tutorials/proc_block_1.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3. struct
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;4.
 Transform method

-Procedural Blocks are implemented as structs with a transform method hence 3. and 4. are necessary components.
+Processing Blocks are implemented as structs with a transform method hence 3. and 4. are necessary components.

 ```rust
 #![no_std]